RealBirdMan91/PostgreSQL/postgres.md

 ### Null:

-The `NULL` type is needed if you want to indicate that there is no data for this field.
+The `NULL` value is needed if you want to indicate that there is no data for this field.

 **NULL VS 0**
 In the table below, Strangecorn has a value of `NULL` in the salary field.
 Let's assume that later on we want to calculate the average of all salaries.
 In this case, all records with the salary value of `NULL` would be excluded from the calculation.